 below.
 Her family would love to share in your memories.

 Her granddaughter wrote to share: “She was sweet and funny.
 If you knew her, she was caring,

 kind, loving, and almost always happy.
 She was so fun to play with.”
 Margie would agree as

 playing with her grandkids was one of her purest joys!

-To send flowers to Margie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Margie McKenna, please visit our floral store.